 How Abdul kalam became a nuclear scientist

 Abdul Kalam was born in 1931 in a small village in the Indian state of Tamil Nadu.
-He did not have access to education until he was 12 years old when he started working as a clerk in a local school.
+He only had access to education when he was 12 years old and started working as a clerk in a local school.
 After earning his high school diploma, Abdul Kalam enrolled at Madras University to study physics.
 In 1954, he obtained his bachelor’s degree in physics and mathematics.
 Three years later, Abdul Kalam earned a master’s degree from the same university.

 In 1961, Abdul Kalam started working at the Indian Institute of Science (IISc), located in Bangalore, as a research scientist.
 He worked there for two years before moving to the United States to continue his scientific career.
 In 1964, Abdul Kalam joined the Massachusetts Institute of Technology (MIT) as a research professor.
-There he developed new theories about thermonuclear fusion and became known as one of the world’s greatest nuclear scientists.
+He developed new theories about thermonuclear fusion and became known as one of the world’s most outstanding nuclear scientists.

 How Abdul kalam became a president of Pakistan